DUznanski/vornmath/README.md

 consequences of this, only use fill on things not used elsewhere, and when you use fill, assign the result of fill to a value!**

+`fill` can be used in any way that a constructor can be used: if you have a constructor for an object, you can replace that constructor with `fill` and just put the object you want to fill in as the first argument.

 ```lua
 local a = vm.complex(1,2) -- a is 1+2i
 local b = vm.fill(a,3,4) -- a is now 3+4i, and b is the same object as a.